successovo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays the last 10 lines the file this script reads the first 10lines this script reads only line 3
+this script displays the last 10 lines the file this script reads the first 10lines this script reads only line 3 this script creates a file name bast school